Google BigQuery has become a dominant leader in the world of big data.

 Works for batch and streaming data.

-No built-in SaaS source integrations.
+There are no built-in SaaS source integrations.

-Quotas for usage that can be limiting, although you can override some of them by contacting Google support.
+There are quotas for usage that can be limiting, although you can override some of them by contacting Google support.

 Data Fusion is a no-code platform that uses a GUI to import data into BigQuery.
 It's built with the open-source Cask Data Application Platform (CDAP) under the hood.

 Basic: $1.80/instance/hour (est. $1,100/month)